csteffe/intro_data_science/README.md

 ## context

-My first project of data science in 2020, as part of the course **introduction to datascience**.
+My first project of data science in 2020, as part of the course **introduction to data science from MScM at HEC Lausanne**.
 The subject is to analysis relationship between meat consumption and cancer, with the use of visualization, correlations and supervised learning (logistics regression).

 ## material